MicroRNAs as Indicators of Alterations in Reaction to Endurance Training

 1.2.
 MicroRNAs and VO2max

 VO2max, or maximal oxygen uptake, is the highest oxygen consumption rate experienced during progressive exercise.
 It serves as an indicator of the combined ability of the heart, lungs, and muscles to take in and use oxygen.
 While there are many exercises that raise VO2max, aerobic high-intensity training has been the most implicated [19].
 In both healthy persons and patients with CAD, VO2max has been a dependable predictor of cardiovascular death and all-cause mortality [20].
 Being that elite endurance athletes have a high cardiac output due to a high LV chamber size, they normally have high VO2max.
 Numerous miRNAs were found to be linked with the aerobic performance metrics; for instance, increases in miR-1, miR-133a, miR-206, miR-208b, and miR-499 have been reported following a marathon run due to exertion.
 At the individual anaerobic lactate threshold (VIAS), additional investigation showed that miR-1, miR-133a, and miR-206 were positively linked with VO2max and running speed [8].
 Among the muscle-sourced miRNAs are miR-133a, miR-206, and miRNA-1.
 MicroRNA-1, miR-206, and miR-133a are thought to be anti-hypertrophic factors, and they control the development of skeletal myoblasts.
 It's possible that the aforementioned miRNAs' special ability to affect both tissues qualifies them as potential cardiopulmonary fitness indicators.
 According to Denham et al., miR-1 may have a role in aerobic performance capacity and, when coupled with miR-486, may serve as a stand-alone predictor of VO2max.
 Studies have shown that following a four-week training program, microRNA-1 and miR-486 were considerably raised and linked with the VO2max values, while miR-486 was negatively correlated with resting heart rate [21].
 Furthermore, both before and after the training program, there was a linear correlation between the increase in peak oxygen consumption and miRNA associated with inflammation, such as miR-146a.
-Considering the similarity in the expression patterns of miR-146a and miR-20a to miR-20, both may be considered possible plasma-based cardiovascular fitness indicators (refer to Table 1) [22].
+Considering the similarity in the expression patterns of miR-146a and miR-20a to miR-20, both may be considered possible plasma-based cardiovascular fitness indicators (Table 1) [22].
 Finally, from 4631 participants in the HUNT Fitness Study, 12 patients with the highest and 12 with the lowest VO2max were chosen for miRNA expression profiling.
 Consequently, miR-210 had a negative correlation with VO2max values and was considerably greater in a validation cohort.
 Although there was a weak correlation between microRNA-21 and miR-222 and VO2max, their values were thought to be indicative of CVD [23].
-Six potential miRNA clusters that can be used to predict phenotypic VO2max levels were highlighted by Kern et al., who also demonstrated that regular endurance training can change miRNA expression (see Table 1).
+Six potential miRNA clusters that can be used to predict phenotypic VO2max levels were highlighted by Kern et al., who also demonstrated that regular endurance training can change miRNA expression (Table 1).
 Clusters 1, 2, and 6 remained among the top negative feature coefficients.
 Moreover, miR-532-5p was proposed as a possible biomarker of VO2max alterations following carbohydrate ingestion.
 Given that VO2max was substantially correlated with the insulin signaling pathway, it is consistent with the results of their miRNA enrichment research [24].
 VO2max values were positively linked with miR-1, miR-133, miR-206, miR-146a, and miR-20, indicating their potential as biomarkers for cardiopulmonary fitness.
 Remarkably, differing outcomes were noted in connection to miR-486 and its association with VO2max [25].
 These discrepancies most likely result from a multitude of variables that differ throughout studies, such as (i) Disparities in training protocols (e.g., short-term VO2max ergometer test versus long-term steady-state cycling program); (ii) individual differences among participants (e.g., young healthy subjects that engage in no regular exercise regimen against a healthy endurance athlete that trains more than three times per week for at least one year); (iii) variations in blood sample collection schedules; and (iv) variations in data analysis.
 It is hardly unexpected that the literature is conflicting given these numerous differences.
 Hence, the role of miR-486 as a cardiopulmonary fitness biomarker may only be explored via more research [24].
 It is becoming more widely acknowledged that miRNAs are potential circulating biomarkers of disease and injury.
 Initial studies on mTBI have demonstrated possible changes in the circulating levels of specific miRNAs following injury; however, little is known about how miRNA modifications evolve following mTBI.
 Our prospective study of Australian football players, both male and female, provides evidence that lower plasma levels of miR-27a and miR-221 occur throughout the sub-acute phase following SRC.
 Furthermore, an inverse correlation was observed between the severity of SRC symptoms and the plasma levels of these miRNAs.
 These encouraging results suggest that miRNA may be useful in supporting SRC treatment, even if they still need more research and validation in larger cohorts.

 Table 1.